angeloziletti/ai4materials/README.md

 Welcome to ai4materials's README
 ========================================

-ai4materials allows to perform complex analysis of materials science data, using machine learning techniques.
+ai4materials allows to perform complex analysis of materials science data using machine learning.
 It also provide functions to pre-process (on parallel processors), save and subsequently load materials science datasets, thus easing the traceability, reproducibility, and prototyping of new models.

-An online documentation of a previous release can be found here: https://ai4materials.readthedocs.io/en/latest/
+An online documentation can be found here: https://ai4materials.readthedocs.io/en/latest/

-Code authors: Angelo Ziletti, Ph.D. (angelo.ziletti@gmail.com; ziletti@fhi-berlin.mpg.de), Andreas Leitherer (leitherer@fhi-berlin.mpg.de, andreas.leitherer@gmail.com)
+Code authors: Angelo Ziletti, Ph.D. (angelo.ziletti@gmail.com), Andreas Leitherer (leitherer@fhi-berlin.mpg.de, andreas.leitherer@gmail.com)

 ## ARISE: Crystal-structure recognition via Bayesian deep learning
 ========================================================

 ![](./assets/ARISE_logo.svg)

 ai4materials provides code for reproducing the results of

     A. Leitherer, A. Ziletti, and L.M.
 Ghiringhelli, Robust recognition and exploratory analysis of crystal structures via Bayesian deep learning, arXiv:2103.09777 (2021)

+Please cite this work if you use ai4materials in your research.

 You can proceed with the installation steps as described below or directly proceed to a tutorial available at